 For JSON response, the corresponding request should end with .json suffix.

-Authentication (for non-public checklists)
+Authentication (for non-public lists)

 If your HTTP client can handle basic HTTP authentication, you can use it to identify the user working with Checkvist API.
 As a password, you can use either real password of the user, or user can use Remote API key obtained from user profile page.